Vaughan: Geography

 Vaughan is bounded by Caledon and Brampton to the west, King and Richmond Hill to the north, Markham and Richmond Hill to the east, and Toronto — in the dissolved cities of Etobicoke and North York, to the south.

 Communities and identity

 The city is made up of nearly a dozen historic communities.
-Likely as a result of the municipality being established when it was still largely a rural area with scattered settlements, most residents (and even non-residents) identify more with the larger communities than they do with the city as a whole and have greatly expanded their areas, and the City officially designates five in the urban area as major communities, with all of the built-up areas of the city considered as being within one of them.
-This includes corporations such as Bell Canada, which uses the original community rate centres and lists them separately in the phone book, resulting in local calling areas being different throughout the city.
+Likely as a result of the municipality being established when it was still largely a rural area with scattered settlements, most residents (and even non-residents) identify more with the larger communities than they do with the city as a whole and have greatly expanded their areas, and the city officially designates five in the urban area as major communities, with all of the built-up areas of the city considered as being within one of them.
+This includes corporations such as Bell Canada, which uses the original community rate centres and lists them separately, resulting in local calling areas being different throughout the city.
+The city’s slogan was “The City Above Toronto” to promote population growth, until 2010 when the slogan was dropped.